brugr/deemon-simple/README.md

 Due to a limitation of deemon [(#33)](https://github.com/digitalec/deemon/issues/33), you'll need to remove monitored items manually through the terminal.

-To do this enter a shell using `docker exec -it deemon bash` and then either [remove the artist](https://digitalec.github.io/deemon/docs/commands/monitor.html#stop-monitoring-an-artist) or [reset the database](https://digitalec.github.io/deemon/docs/commands/reset.html).
+To do this enter a shell using `docker exec -it deemon-simple bash` and then either [remove the artist](https://digitalec.github.io/deemon/docs/commands/monitor.html#stop-monitoring-an-artist) or [reset the database](https://digitalec.github.io/deemon/docs/commands/reset.html).
 This can also be used with other [commands](https://digitalec.github.io/deemon/docs/commands).